Swiddis/toastoid-bot/README.md

 ### Installing

+You need to [create a discord bot](https://discord.com/developers) and save the token to `config.json`.

+The project runs in a docker container pulling code from this repository.
+Strictly speaking, you only need the `Dockerfile` and `config.json` in a directory to run it, the simplest way to do this is to clone the repo.

-The project runs in a docker container.
-After installing cloning and navigating to the repo, you can build the container with a specified tag using:
+After navigating to the directory with these files, you can build the container with a specified tag using:

 ```sh
 docker build -t toastoid .